steelwheels/JSTools/README.md

 ## Introduction
 *JSTools* contains command line applications to execute JavaScript on the shell.
 This has following features:
 * Designed to execute JavaScript on the shell.
-You can use JavaScript program as the shell script.
+You can use JavaScript program in the shell script.
 The program can be written bases on the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 * The built-in library for command line interface, and for pipeline.
-You can add built-in libraries by yourself because this is open source product.
+* This is open source product.
+You can add/improve libraries by yourself.

 This tool uses *JavaScriptCore* in the [WebKit](https://en.wikipedia.org/wiki/WebKit) for macOS.